elastest/elastest.io-docs/docs/jenkins/try-jenkins.md

 <h6>Example 2</h6>

 We can execute this code in another Pipeline.
 The difference with the previous example is that in this case, we are using the EUS service adding `tss: ['EUS']`.
+This example will use a web browser to do a little test on it.

 ```
 node{